PiSupply/PiJuice/Software/README.md

 Here we have the system task menu tab.
 This enables you to set the external watchdog timer - useful for remote applications where you can't come and do a hard-reset yourself if the Pi crashes or hangs.
 The PiJuice essentially monitors for a "heart beat" from the software - if it does not sense it after a defined period of time it automatically resets the Raspberry Pi.
 You can also set here wakeup on charge levels, minimum battery levels and voltages.

-The watchdog timer has a configurable time-out - the time after which it will reboot if it doesn't receive a heartbeat signal.
+The watchdog timer has a configurable time-out - the time after which it will power cycle if it doesn't receive a heartbeat signal.
 The time step is in minutes so the minimum time-out period is one minute and the maximum is 65535 minutes.
 The number can be any whole number between one and 65535.

 ### System Events Menu